boum-garden/sdk/README.md

 - Doctest requires a specific format to make examples in documentation executable.
 This makes the examples in this README harder to copy and paste.

+- Every time the client context manager is entered, it will create a new session and login anew.
+This could be sped up by reusing the previously generated access token, as long as that one has not expired.
+If it has, the token refresh will be initiated automatically.